borisding/universsr/README.md

 **Configuration**

-- Project configuration should be placed in `config` folder, which is under the `resources` directory.
+- Project configuration should be placed in `./resources/config` directory.
 By default, this starter comes with an example `.env.example` required for the app usage.
 Please rename the file to `.env` to serve your actual app configuration.

 - This starter relies on `dotenv` package to load environment variables from `.env` into Node's `process.env`.
 You should always define new environment variables in `.env`.

-- When there are changes in `.env` file, we can run `config` script to load the changes into `process.env`.
-The NPM script will also generate `config-properties.json` file based on the defined environment variables.
-We should not amend directly any of the config properties, which should always be synced with `.env`
+- When there are changes in `.env` file, we can run `config` script to load changes into `process.env`.
+The NPM script will also generate `config-properties.json` based on the defined environment variables.
+We should not amend directly any of the config properties, which supposed be synced with `.env`

-- To use the config properties in application, we can import the config `index.js` entry, which is cosisted of "exported" environment variables, system paths, etc. This is handy and to make sure everything is centralized for the usage of both server and client side.
+- To use the config properties, we can import the config's `index.js`, which is cosisted of "exported" environment variables, system paths, etc. This is handy and to make sure everything is centralized for the usage of both server and client side.

 ```js
 import config from "@config";